Virgin Atlantic to cut 3,150 jobs and end Gatwick flights

 Prime Minister Boris Johnson’s official spokesman said: “We continue to work closely with the sector and are willing to consider the situation of individual firms once all other Government schemes and commercial options have been explored, including raising capital from existing investors.”

+Before the coronavirus pandemic, Virgin Atlantic operated flights from Gatwick to destinations such as Orlando, USA; Havana, Cuba; and Montego Bay, Jamaica.

-Rival airline British Airways announced last week that it was planning to cut 12,000 jobs.
+Rival airline British Airways announced last week that it was planning to cut 12,000 jobs, and it also emerged it is considering closing its Gatwick base.

+Carriers around the world have grounded the majority of their planes due to the lack of demand for air travel caused by the pandemic.

 Brian Strutton, general secretary of pilots’ union Balpa, said: “Our members and all staff in Virgin Atlantic will be shocked by the scale of this bombshell.
 We will be challenging Virgin very hard to justify this.